🧠

 The Bacteria Factor

 Your litter box is basically a bacteria party.
 Warm, moist, full of nutrients (gross, we know).
-The bacteria that break down urea are joined by others that produce their own lovely scents.
-This is why litter smells worse in summer.
+The bacteria that break down urea are joined by others that produce their own lovely scents, including sulfur-reducing bacteria that create that "rotten egg" odor.
+Controlled studies on ammonia exposure show measurable respiratory effects even at relatively low levels [2].

 💥 Urease-producing bacteria